EDUCBA Logo

 6. Expertise and Training Assist in Effective Governance

-Monarchs often receive extensive training and education in the responsibilities of their position, allowing them to rule efficiently.
+Monarchs often receive extensive training and education in the responsibilities of their office, enabling them to govern effectively.

 Example: King Willem-Alexander of the Netherlands, who received training as a pilot and served in the Dutch military, has used his expertise to advocate for water management, a critical issue in his country.